MEschenbacher/borgbackup-formula/README.md

 via ssh.
 This formula requires ssh keys to be used when connecting to a remote host via ssh.

-Both states `borg.backup` and `borg.check` are supposed to be activated.
-With the default configuration borg will backup every night, except on sundays where a backup plus a borg check will be done.
+With the default configuration borg will backup every night, except on sundays where a backup plus a borg check of the last 7 snapshots will be done.

 # Requirements